Vicky Losada

-María Victoria "Vicky" Losada Gómez (/es/, /ca/; born 5 March 1991) is a Spanish footballer who plays as a midfielder for Bristol City.
+María Victoria "Vicky" Losada Gómez (/es/, /ca/; born 5 March 1991) is a Spanish footballer who plays as a midfielder for Levante Badalona, on loan from Bristol City.

 At the national level, she plays for the Catalonia national team.
-Having spent most of her career at childhood club Barcelona, for many of which she was captain, she became known as the team's "eternal captain" after leaving.
+Having spent most of her career at childhood club Barcelona, for much of which she was captain, she became known as the team's "eternal captain" after leaving.

 Club career

 2004–2007: Development at La Masia

 Losada came through the ranks of Barcelona's youth development program, La Masia.
 She spent two years with the development squads before making her first team debut in 2006.
 Barcelona were relegated at the end of her debut season, and as a result she opted for a move to Catalan rivals Espanyol.

 2007–08: Season-long stay at Espanyol

 The season she spent with Espanyol allowed Losada to continue experiencing top-tier football.
 The team was knocked out of the Copa de la Reina in a 3–4 aggregate loss to Prainsa Zaragoza.
 Espanyol finished the season in fourth place as Barcelona were promoted back to the Superliga at the end of the 2007–08 season by winning the Segunda División, prompting her return.